 My Teaching Philosophy

-My main teaching objectives are to strengthen students’ critical thinking skills and cultivate their sociological imaginations, as well as to instill the value of lifelong learning.
-Dominant ideologies in the U.S. tend to emphasize individual effort and achievement, with less understanding of the ways in which individual lives are intertwined, constrained, and enabled by structures beyond individual control.
-Understanding the interrelationship between structure and agency is a valuable framework that shapes engaged citizens.
-The ability to analyze, assess, and incorporate multiple sources of information is imperative in our global and increasingly information-based economy.
+My main teaching objectives are to strengthen students’ critical thinking skills, help cultivate their sociological imaginations, and guide them toward discovering the joy in lifelong learning.
+Dominant ideologies in the U.S. tend to emphasize individual effort and achievement, with less understanding of the ways in which individual lives are intertwined, constrained, and enabled by structures beyond individual control; grasping this realtionship between structure and agency is a focal point in all my classes.
 It is also important to cultivate ambitions toward learning beyond formal education and beyond the instrumental needs of obtaining a credential.
 The continued progress of our society is dependent on the creativity of future generations; I strive for a learning environment that encourages dialogue and questioning.

 What I Love About Siena

-I love Siena's small class sizes, engaged student body, and the camaraderie among faculty, staff, and administration
+I enjoy Siena's small class sizes, engaged student body, and having the capacity to engage in creative teaching and course design.

 My Favorite Courses to Teach